It's our delight to introduce guest blogger Nicolas M. German, a DUI attorney in Denver, Colorado.

 Facing corruption charges, the trial of Rod Blagojevich, former Illinois governor, lasted for two and a half years from December 2008.
 The licenses included soliciting bribes to fill up the vacancy of the Senate seat vacated by Barack Obama.

 I. Lewis 'Scooter' Libby

 Scooter Libby was the chief of staff of Dick Cheney and had to face conviction in the trial for leaking information about Valerie Plame, a CIA agent to N.Y.
 Times.
 The act, seen as a betrayal of the national cause, stirred the media and people alike.

 The trial of the Iraqi dictator between December 2003 and November 2006 was one of the most covered by the American media.
 Although the problem was highly controversial, surrounded by charges of a farcical trial, it gained significant media attention.

 The two years of the Scot Peterson trial (April 2003 to March 2005) had several elements of high drama that kept people drawn to television and newspapers closely following it.
 Convicted of murdering his pregnant wife, Scot is serving in prison facing death row.

 Kenneth Lay and Jeffery Skilling

-The Enron scandal gained immense notoriety among all white collared crimes of the time as the duo of Kenneth Lay, and Jeffery Skilling masterminded massive securities, accounting, and wire fraud that spelled the doom of the $100 company.
+The Enron scandal gained immense notoriety among all white collared crimes as the duo of Kenneth Lay and Jeffery Skilling masterminded massive securities, accounting, and wire fraud that spelled the doom of the $100 company.
 The trial began in July 2004 and lasted till October 2006.